sachinb4u/git-development-tutorial/GitHub-Guidelines.md

  * Use [imperative mood](https://en.wikipedia.org/wiki/Imperative_mood) in the subject line.

     _Why:_
     > Rather than writing messages that say what a committer has done.
-It's better to consider these messages as the instructions for what is going to be done after the commit is applied on the repository. [read more...](https://news.ycombinator.com/item?id=2079612)
+It's better to consider these messages as the instructions for what is going to be done after the commit is applied on the repository.

  * Use the body to explain **what** and **why** as opposed to **how**.